sje-mse/yacobo/README.md

    functional, but others do not contain the STM32F103C8T6 they advertise, and it can be impossible to spot the difference while sorting.
 Fortunately, there are some reputable sellers, one of which is linked above.
 3. Early Blue Pills ship with an incorrect USB pullup resistor.
-This can be corrected by following the instructions found later in this README.
+This can be corrected by following the instructions found earlier in this guide.

 ## The Black Pill
 There do exist successors to the Blue Pill that address **all three** of the challenges presented above.